 Hotjar made whitelisting of fields effective on the 12th of December 2017.
 This and other privacy updates are outlined in the Hotjar's approach to Privacy blog post.

 Hotjar now suppresses all keystroke data by default, replacing text with "***" and quantity of orders/field within shopping carts with "111".

-As of the 12th of December 2017, Hotjar will suppress all keystroke data by default.
-However, we understand that to improve the visitors' experience, sites may have specific needs to record and replay keystroke data on specific input fields.
-Read below to learn how you can whitelist fields once this change happens.
+We understand that to improve the visitors' experience, sites may have specific needs to record and replay keystroke data on specific input fields.
+However, you can whitelist certain fields.

 Whitelisting input fields

 To whitelist input fields, you will need to alter your site's HTML code and add the attribute data-hj-whitelist to them.
 Initially this will only work on <input> and <textarea> fields only.